kyoung/trek/PMO.md

 # Bug log
 - [ ] Transporter doesn't stop you from trying to transport without having selected a destination
-- [ ] Red Alert not setting correctly as status in tactical menu
-- [ ] The position of ships relative to each other in the tactical display is not the same as in the nav display
 - [ ] Science Scanner circles don't show up on FF
 - [ ] Objects get tracked once we've done a detailed scan... so how do we untrack them?
 At some point, we should be able to loose them
 - [ ] It doesn't look like LR scanners can be configured?
-- [ ] Suddenly the conn display doesn't update when at warp, but you end up at your destination... likely that you're not actually going to warp, and all you're seeing is the final position adjustment at the end of travel.

 # Completed Sprints